 Once you have gained access to the instance using the ssh key pair, if you would like to be able to login with a password, you could create a new Linux user using the useradd command and make that user a member of the group wheel.
 You must also give that user a secure password using the passwd command.
 Then you can always login with ssh or to the console as that user and become the root user using sudo su.

 To create a user to allow password login, use the following command:

 Then, if you need root access, login as safeuser and use the following command:

-If the IP addresses that are associated with the available interfaces are fixed addresses (that is, they are only accessible
+If the IP addresses that are associated with the available interfaces are fixed addresses (i.e., they are only accessible

-to other instances in OpenStack), then you need to associate a floating address with Cisco Prime
+to other instances in OpenStack), then you will need to associate a floating address with Cisco Prime

 Registrar instance.
 This floating address must then be accessible to the clients of the DHCP or DNS service to be provided by the Cisco Prime

 Registrar instance.
 You will have to configure the DHCP server provided by Cisco Prime

 Registrar to return the IP address of the floating address as its server-id, instead of the fixed IP address that Cisco Prime

 Registrar can detect that is associated with the interface built into the instance.
 In order to configure DHCP for this situation,